minprog/cs50x-1718-1819/info/10 Syllabus.md

 | Problem Set 3 | Wed 20-Sep | Thu 5-Oct  | Thu 23-Nov |
 | Problem Set 4 | Wed 27-Sep | Thu 19-Oct | Thu 14-Dec |

+(All deadlines are at 23:59 on that date, or just a little bit later.)

 ### Programming 2

 |               | Hispeed    | Lospeed    | Avond      |